 Jackson originally intended to split the action of Tolkien's 1937 novel into two films.
-However, in 2012 he announced that he would be making three films, The Hobbit: An Unexpected Journey (release date 12th December 2012), The Hobbit: The Desolation of Smaug (release date 13th December 2013) and The Hobbit: There and Back Again (release date 17th December 2014).
+However, in 2012 he announced that he would be making three films, The Hobbit: An Unexpected Journey (release date December 2012), The Hobbit: The Desolation of Smaug ( December 2013) and The Hobbit: The Battle of the Five Armies (December 2014).

 New Zealander Peter Jackson's three part adaptation of The Hobbit's sequel, The Lord of the Rings, which he directed, co-wrote and co-produced, was one of the most successful film projects of recent years.
 Filmed together, but released separately in 2001, 2002 and 2003, they were both hugely popular and critically acclaimed, winning 17 Oscars from 30 nominations.